dhoulder/lizard-evolution/dread_ds/README.md

 Source code for the C++ implementation of the model can be found in `./src/`

+Sample configuration and input files can be found in `./examples/`.

 Files in `./r-package/` provide an R API that allows input data, model configuration, output and visualisation to be handled in R.